Error Reference

 rill-r040

-Cause: The chain() built-in received a value that is neither a closure nor a list of closures.
+Cause: A built-in expecting a closure (e.g., chain, start_when, stop_when) received a value that is neither a closure nor, where applicable, a list of closures.

-Resolution: Pass a single closure or a list of closures to chain().
+Resolution: Pass a closure (or a list of closures for chain).

 Example: